 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries and streams.
 Redis has built-in replication, Lua scripting, LRU eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.

-Use tools like Postman or Insomnia to test the API endpoints and ensure they behave as expected. - Source: dev.to / about 2 months ago
+Test with Tools: Use tools like Postman or Insomnia to test API requests. - Source: dev.to / 3 months ago

 Postman - The Collaboration Platform for API Development